Deep Clustering of Text Representations for Supervision-free Probing of Syntax: Proposed Method

 \section{Proposed Method}

-We address unsupervised syntax induction as a clustering problem (Section~\ref{sec:task}), where $C$ defines a clustering of $X$ into $m$ clusters.
-We modify a deep embedded clustering framework (Section~\ref{sec:DEC}) to support common NLP objectives such as continuous bag of words \citep[CBoW;][]{mikolov2013efficient} (Section~\ref{sec:SyntDEC}).
-Such a framework jointly transforms the contextualized text representations into a lower-dimensional space and learns the clustering parameters in an end-to-end setup.
+We address unsupervised syntax induction via clustering, where $C$ defines a clustering of $X$ into $m$ clusters.
+We define a deep embedded clustering framework and modify it to support common NLP objectives such as continuous bag of words \citep[]{mikolov2013efficient}.
+Our framework jointly transforms the text representations into a lower-dimensions and learns the clustering parameters in an end-to-end setup.